marim18/module_basics_redux_I-Maria/README.md

 ## Submission

-URL to Github repo that contains only the files task1.cs, task2.cs, task3.cs, task4.cs, task5.cs
+URL to **PUBLIC** Github repository that contains only the files listed in the task descriptions.
-We have included a template file that can be used to scaffold these files.
+We have included template files that can be used to scaffold these files.
-**We expect to se one commit per file, with meaningfull .**
+**We expect to se one commit per file, with meaningfull commit message.**

+### About file names when submitting.
+If a task spescefies for instance task1.* you replace the * with the file ending for your language.
+I.e. if you are wrting in c# the ending becomes cs so task1.cs, if you are wrting in js than the file becomes task1.js or task1.mjs, if you are writing in Python it becomes task1.py

 ## Task 1